sevignator/build-a-bookbot/README.md

 ## Set up

-1. From the root directory, create a directory called `books/`, and a new file within it called `frankenstein.txt`.
+1. From the root directory, create a sub-directory named `books/` and a new file within it named `frankenstein.txt`.
 2. Copy the contents of [*Frankenstein* by Mary Shelley](https://raw.githubusercontent.com/asweigart/codebreaker/master/frankenstein.txt) into `frankenstein.txt`.
 3. Run the main Python script.